Hetag1216/RunesSay/README.md

-# RunesSay
- An easy way of returning to the lost Norse knowledge and secret language.
 ![Core Icon](https://cdn.discordapp.com/attachments/595364073147728025/793787464040316948/RunesSay.png)

 An easy way of returning to the lost Norse knowledge and secret language.

 ![Core Icon](https://cdn.discordapp.com/attachments/595364073147728025/793787721763520512/RS_Commands.png)

 • /rs - Shows plugin's help lines

 • /rs help <command>

 • /rs list <language> <page> - Shows the available runes for the specified language *Hover with your cursor on a rune to find out its meaning!